air/minecraft-tools/README.md

-Simple tools for server admins.
+Simple and scriptable tools for Minecraft server admins.

-# You need

-You need `httpie` and `jq`, so `sudo apt-get install httpie jq` if needed.

-## Download your world from Realms
+# Download your world from Realms

 ```
 source login.sh EMAIL PASSWORD